wtq20230227/CERLAB-UAV-Autonomy/README.md

 [![Linux platform](https://img.shields.io/badge/platform-linux--64-orange.svg)](https://releases.ubuntu.com/20.04/)
 [![Linux platform](https://img.shields.io/badge/platform-linux--arm-brown.svg)](https://releases.ubuntu.com/20.04/)

+# **This respolity is clone from zhefan xu, I clone this respolity only for study. if you want to study more, please find zhefan xu's github count.**

 Welcome to the **CERLAB UAV Autonomy Framework**, a versatile and modular framework for autonomous unmanned aerial vehicles (UAVs).
 This framework comprises distinct components (simulator, perception, mapping, planning, and control) to achieve autonomous navigation, unknown exploration, and target inspection.